maxmyers/FacebookPop/README.md

  POPBasicAnimation *basicAniamtion = [POPBasicAnimation animation];
   ```

-## Step 2 Decide weather you will animate a view property or layer property
+## Step 2 Decide if you will animate a view property or layer property

 ### View Properties
 ##### Alpha - kPOPViewAlpha